bailey27/cppcryptfs/README.md

 the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).

-When you are finished using the drive letter, then go to the "Mount" tab and click on "Dismount" or "Dismount All".
+When you are finished using the drive letter, go to the "Mount" tab and click on "Dismount" or "Dismount All".
 The drive letter(s) will be unmounted, and the encryption keys will be erased from memory.

 You can mount as many gocryptfs filesystems as you have unused drive letters available.